hockeybuggy/hockeybuggy.com/content/projects/dotfiles.md

 order: 30
 github: "https://github.com/hockeybuggy/dotfiles"
 bannerImageName: "projects/dotfiles/banner.png"
+bannerAltText: "A screenshot of my configuration files or dotfiles.
+The image depicts some common vim settings."
 ---

 This "project" is my configuration files for setting up a computer.
 It contains